×

 If you have not spent a lot of time in Colombia, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "We knew we had come to stay for several years or more.
 So we rented an unfurnished apartment.
 Some friends referred us to locals and the process was very easy.
 We bought a few things new like mattresses, TV and recliners, but all the rest of the furniture was used and we got some bargains.
 We had to buy lots of accessories, and those cost more than we counted on, but we have them now and they aren't going anywhere.
 In 3+ years, we have had 5 different homes.
-We could not have had all our adventures if we had purchased a home," replied a member in Medellin.
+We could not have had all our adventures if we had purchased a home," said one expat in Medellin.

 View More Answers